Base de datos de plantas del FNPS

 Etnobotánica:

-Saponin (extracted from the fruit) is an antimicrobial detergent.
 The plant has been used as a cure for a variety of ailments including skin problems, migraine headaches, epilepsy, and tumors.
-Recent research (2011) appears to support the folk-medicine use as an antivenom (please, get to a doctor immediately if bitten by a venomous snake -- don't self medicate!)
+The fruits contain a material called saponin that is a natural antimicrobial detergent.
+It produces a soapy lather when crushed and mixed with water.
+The saponins in the fruit were also used as an aid to catch fish, and its marble-like black seeds are used to make necklaces, rosaries, and other types of jewelry.
+Recent research (2011) appears to support the folk-medicine use as an antivenom (please, get to a doctor immediately if bitten by a venomous snake -- don't self-medicate!).

 Comentarios generales: